LowLevelLoser/blockade/README.md

 # blockade
 how to play:

+left click to place your color right click to place the gray piece

 the one with the most of their color wins

 you can only place your color or the gray piece adjacent to the one previously placed